samgzl/MusicVisualizer/README.md

 My program reads in audio from my laptop's microphone, performs an fft on this audio, and creates dynamic textures in real time.

-Ideally my program would have read audio from the hardware, but my mac wouldn't allow me to do so, at least not with OpenAL.
+Ideally the program would read audio from the hardware, but my mac wouldn't allow me to do so.

 I used heightmapping to create the dynamic audio textures.